department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/family-member-hub/implementation-plan.md

 ## Communication plan <a id="communications"></a>

 Communication to OCTO stakeholders
-- [x] Overview of effort so far and next steps at team meeting - Done 1/11/24
+- [x] Overview of effort so far and next steps at team meeting
-- [ ] Research results and next steps at upcoming OCTO Monday design meeting - Mikki to schedule
+- [ ] Research results and next steps at OCTO Monday design meeting
-- [ ] Share with OCTO benefits colleagues in next benefits/content/IA check in - Next meeting is 1/23/24
+- [ ] Share with benefits portfolia
 - [ ] Share with Chris
 - [ ] Share with health portfolio
-- [ ] CAIA deep dive
+- [ ] CAIA deep dive(s)

 Initial communication to all impacted stakeholders
 - [ ] Present to the survivor group (Danielle to reach out to Melissa R to schedule)